scalazone/content/topics/fors/looping.md

 do println(twoLetters)
 ```

 Using `=` instead of `<-` allows you to introduce a new constant.
-It works exactly like setting a new val, but it can be set inside a `for` expression, between the `arrow expressions`.
-It is often used to avoid duplicating pieces of code, or to extract parts of complicated expressions to seperate lines.
+It works exactly like setting a new val, but it can be
+set inside a `for` expression, between the `arrow expressions`.
+It is often used to avoid duplicating pieces of code, or
+to extract parts of complicated expressions to separate lines.

 Now imagine a case where we want to use only the upper case letters from the `secondList`.
-If we used the `foreach` methods and then used a `filter` atop of them it would make a complete mess in the code!
-Instead, we just use the `if` exactly like we did it before:
+If we used the `foreach`
+methods and then used a `filter` atop of them it would make a complete mess in the code!
+Instead, we just use the `if`
+exactly like we did it before:

 ```scala
 for